Rino Gaetano: Nuntereggae più and controversy

-In the same year Gaetano appeared on Rai Radio 1 radio programme Canzone d'Autore (Songwriters).
+In the same year Gaetano appeared on Rai Radio 1 radio programme Canzone d'Autore.
 During the programme, emerging musicians are invited to comment on their own songs.
-The programme was called "E cantava le canzoni", a title taken from the fourth album of the singer.
+The programme was called "E cantava le canzoni", a title taken from a song from his fourth album.

 On the same album is the now notorious "Nuntereggae più", and Gaetano was asked to discuss it because of the numerous political references and the long list of names in the lyrics.
 He replied, "The songs are not political texts and I do not make speeches.
 This is just teasing.
-So, for me, "Nuntereggae più" is the lightest song I've ever done ".
+So, for me, "Nuntereggae più" is the lightest song I've ever done."

 Some verses of the song contain lists of names of people who at that time were prominent on the radio, television and newspapers.
 Some of the names included in the first version were deleted or replaced.
 For example, in the original version, written before his kidnapping, appeared the name of Aldo Moro.
 As a result of subsequent events, the name was later deleted from the text of the song, so as to avoid creating controversy.
 But other names were also deleted including the journalist Indro Montanelli, the actor Lino Banfi, Sinatra, Michele Sindona (Italian banker and convicted criminal) and the president of the Italian defence company Finmeccanica Camillo Crociani who was involved in the Lockheed scandal and the illegal Masonic Propaganda Due (P2) lodge.
 [41] Vincenzo Mollica recalls:

 "'Nuntereggae' is a song of great fun, but [Gaetano] had the courage of his actions, he never drew back."

-In that year Gaetano participated in a tour and some evening events, the most famous of these is definitely Discomare '78 and specifically the final night held in the Valley of the Temples in Agrigento on 23 August 1978.
-The singer was supposed to sing Nuntereggae more, but Rai tries to stop him and Rino in protest leaves the event.
-In October Rino goes to Madrid to record the Spanish version of the 45 Nuntereggae more.
-The title chosen is "Corta el rollo ya" (cut it out) and the singer adapts the text by inserting characters of Spanish politics and entertainment as Carrillo, Pirri and Susan Estrada.
-The album will be released in the spring and get some success.
+In that year Gaetano participated in a tour and some evening events, the most famous of which is definitely Discomare '78 and specifically the final night held in the Valley of the Temples in Agrigento on 23 August 1978.
+The singer was supposed to sing Nuntereggae più, but Rai tries to stop him and Rino in protest leaves the event.
+In October Gaetano goes to Madrid to record the Spanish version of the song.
+The title chosen is "Corta el rollo ya" (Cut it out) and the singer adapts the lyrics by inserting characters of Spanish politics and entertainment as Carrillo, Pirri and Susan Estrada.